Watch Our FREE Training

 How To Find Real Estate Agents To Work With When Wholesaling

 The easiest way to find real estate agents to partner with on wholesaling houses is by finding a Realtor through participation in local real estate industry events.
 Often, the local MLS or Association of Realtors will sponsor these networking get-togethers, while also inviting professionals from allied industries.
-In addition to in-person networking opportunities, you can explore real estate social media groups.
+In addition to in-person networking opportunities, you can explore real estate and social media groups.

 Another way to find potential investor-friendly real estate agents is to go on a home-buying site like Zillow.